 ✖ By “lattice,” we mean an ultra-light porous material that aims to simulate atomic configurations.

-✔ By “lattice,” we mean an ultra-light porous material intended to simulate atomic configurations.
+✔ By “lattice,” we mean an ultra-light porous material intended (or used to simulate atomic configurations.

 Other unnatural-sounding terms and their more objective replacements follow:

 ✖ Under this condition, the fluid prefers entering the fracture to entering the adjacent porous medium.

 ✔ Under this condition, fluid tends to enter the fracture instead of the adjacent porous medium.
 (Or: This condition promotes fluid entry into the fracture rather than the adjacent porous medium.)

 ✖ In addition, single layer ultra-thin transmit arrays are reluctant to achieve 2π-phase delays in co-polarization.